Superconducting proximity effect and long-ranged triplets in dirty metallic antiferromagnets

 where $\hat g^R$, $\hat g^A$ and $\hat g^K$ are the retarded, advanced and Keldysh Green's functions, respectively.
 In thermal equilibrium, which is assumed here, it is sufficient to solve for $\hat g^R$, since $\hat g^A = -\tau_z(\hat g^R)^\dagger\tau_z$ and $\hat g^K = (\hat g^R - \hat g^A)\tanh(\beta\varepsilon/2)$.

-\Cref{eq:usadel} is similar to the Usadel equation for normal metals~\cite{usadel1970}, but is modified by the antiferromagnetic order in two important ways.
+\Cref{eq:usadel} is similar to the Usadel equation for normal metals~\cite{usadel1970} but is modified by the antiferromagnetic order in two important ways.
 First, the expression for the matrix current is now

 where $D$ is the diffusion constant.
 The second way AFMs differ from normal metals is through the term proportional to $\sigma_z\tau_z\check g\sigma_z\tau_z$ in \cref{eq:usadel}.
-This is exactly the way magnetic impurities enters the Usadel equation for normal metals~\cite{yokoyama2005}.
-Hence, we see that the antiferromagnetic order gives rise to effective magnetic impurities with scattering time equal to $\tau_\text{imp}\mu^2/J^2$.
+This is exactly the way magnetic impurities enter the Usadel equation for normal metals~\cite{yokoyama2005}.
+Hence, the antiferromagnetic order gives rise to effective magnetic impurities with scattering time equal to $\tau_\text{imp}\mu^2/J^2$.

+The presence of $\tau_\text{imp}^{-1}$ in the equations requires some special care, as discussed in detail in Ref.~\cite{prb_submission}.
+Since the impurity scattering rate, $\tau_\text{imp}^{-1}$, is small in the dirty limit, one should project onto only the long-ranged components of $\check g$ when $J^2/\mu^2 \approx 1$.
+This is possible because some components become negligible in this limit of very strong exchange coupling.
+Here, we consider smaller values of $J^2/\mu^2$.
+Consequently, the effective magnetic scattering rate $J^2/(\mu^2\tau_\text{imp})$ is not necessarily large, and we must keep all components of $\check g$.

 To model SC-AFM bilayers, we set $J = 0$ in the SC and $\Delta = 0$ in the AFM.
 The dimensionless quantity $J/\mu$ is non-zero in the AFM, while the gap parameter in the SC is determined through the self-consistency equation~\cite{jacobsen2015},